zyxer/CLI-for-PyInstaller/README.md

 CLI-for-PyInstaller
 ===================

-Creating a CLI interface (with Tk features as FileDialog) for PyInstaller!
+Creating a CLI interface on Python (with Tk features as FileDialog) for PyInstaller!

 Current release is 0.01 (trunk)